sunpy/ndcube/docs/visualization.rst

     >>> ax.set_ylabel(f"Wavelength [{wavelength.unit}]")  # doctest: +SKIP
     >>> plt.show()  # doctest: +SKIP

-Now let's say we want to animate our data, for example, show how the intensity changes over wavelength and time.
+Now let's say we want to animate our data, for example, to show how the intensity changes over wavelength and time.
 For this we can use `~ndcube.visualization.animator.ImageAnimator`.
 This class is not well suited to displaying the complex relationship between coordinates that we are used to with `~astropy.visualization.wcsaxes.WCSAxes`.
-For example, non-linear coordinates non-independent coordinates.
+For example, non-linear and  non-independent coordinates.
 The difficulty and complexity in correctly representing this in a generalized way when dealing with a sequence of WCS objects is one reason plotting is currently no longer supported by `~ndcube.NDCubeSequence`.
 Nontheless, `~sunpy.visualization.animator.ImageAnimator` can still give us an idea of how the data is changing.
 In ``my_sequence``, the sequence axis represents time, the 0th and 1st cube axes represent latittude and longitude, while the final axis represents wavelength.